deepalikumari599-deep/spam-detection-/README.md

 Try spam detection- https://cv2duygkp2q7ewcurtwjk2.streamlit.app/

-Sure — here is a **short and simple README.md** for your Spam Detection project:

 # Spam Detection

 This project detects whether a message/email is **Spam** or **Not Spam** using Machine Learning.